proc7ts/supply/README.md

 Once the `supplier` cuts off the supply, this supply will be cut off with the same reason.

-Calling this method has the same effect as calling `supplier.supply.to(this)`.
+Calling this method has the same effect as calling `supplier.supply.offWith(this)`.

 ### `require(required?: SupplyPeer<Supplier>)`